KKR sells its stake in Danish telecoms firm TDC for $744 million

 Alm.
 Brand Bank analyst Michael Friis Jorgensen said KKR had got a good price, taking advantage of a recent increase in interest in Europe's telecoms sector amid a wave of deals.

-The recently announced $130 billion deal between Verizon Communications Inc and Vodafone Group Plc, combined with the EU Commission's new plan to cap the cost of phone calls could spark more deals in Europe, Jorgensen said.
+The recently announced $130 billion deal between Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L), combined with the EU Commission's new plan to cap the cost of phone calls could spark more deals in Europe, Jorgensen said.

 He said the EU plan would also create a single European telecoms market if it were to be implemented in its current form.